doda2025-team17/operation/helm/chart/README.md

 ## First-Time Setup

+Add this if not present to `/etc/hosts/`:
+`192.168.56.95  grafana.local dashboard.local sms-app.local`

 From the operations repo:
 ```bash
 # Point to the kubeconfig file you plan to use (your own, or the one generated when provisioning)